UM-Studios/public/AttendZoom/README.md

 ## Mac only

 At the moment, this script will only work on macos.
 However, with a little bit of tweaking it should work on linux, however I haven't gotten around to doing that yet.
 If you make this work on linux, please make a pull request so we can add it to this repo.
-Same with windows, except you might ahve to do a lot more tweaking there.
+Same with windows, except you might have to do a lot more tweaking there.